 In July 2016, she became Director of the UN Information Service in Geneva, a position she still holds today.
 As such, she coordinates all media-related activities at the Palais des Nations, chairs the Geneva UN Communications Group, oversees the activities of UNTV, radio and social media, and supervises outreach events of UN Geneva and the Visitors’ Service.
 She is also the UN spokesperson in Geneva and holds a bi-weekly press briefing for journalists accredited to the Palais des Nations.

 Ms Vellucci holds a Political Science Degree from the Italian University L.U.I.S.S., and a diploma in International Relations with a specialization in International Public Law from the Geneva Graduate Institute of International and Development Studies (IHEID).
 Previously she attended a high-school of languages and is fluent in English, French, Spanish and Italian, her mother tongue.

-Mr. Francesco Pisano is an expert in international affairs with a professional background in humanitarian affairs, risk management, and research on knowledge systems.
-He has studied international relations with a specialisation in diplomatic studies and conflict resolution, and law with a focus on public international law.
+Francesco Pisano is an expert in international affairs with a professional background in humanitarian affairs, risk management, and research on knowledge systems.
+He has an academic background in international relations with a specialization in diplomatic studies and conflict resolution, and law with a focus on public international law.

-Director ad interim of the SDG Lab, Office of the Director-General
+Director of the SDG Lab, Office of the Director-General

 Officer-in-Charge, Security & Safety Service, UNOG